TGIS/AI

 Three forces have converged:

 1. The UN Decade of Sustainable Transport (2026–2035) launched in December 2025 with an Implementation Plan that calls for progress monitoring across six priority areas.
-Proposals for a global tracking framework exist — from SuM4All, TDC, and SLOCAT among others - but he data infrastructure to underpin the Decade's accountability goals remains largely unbuilt.
+Proposals for a global tracking framework exist (from SuM4All, TDC, and SLOCAT among others) but the data infrastructure to underpin the Decade's accountability goals remains largely unbuilt.

 2. AI/LLM capabilities have reached the point where natural language querying of complex, heterogeneous data is technically feasible and affordable.
 This was not possible three years ago.